-- The available fields vary based on the provider. - Multiple Compute Node Instances of different sizes can be added. - The minimum Idle Purge Time cannot be less than 180 seconds (3 minutes).
-When selecting Bursting Configuration: All, we recommend setting the Idle Purge Time to at least 1,800 seconds (30 minutes). - The available Regions, Availability Zones, Server Instance Sizes, Compute Node Instance Sizes, and quantity of instances may vary based on your provider account status. - 4.
+- The available fields vary based on the provider. - Multiple Compute Node Instances of different sizes can be added. - When entering the Count, if you exceed the specified number, a message similar to this displays: The quota of CPUs/Instances established by the provider is exceeded.
+This must first be configured in the provider.json file (/NODUS/nodus-webui/build/assets/provider.json) inside of regions/zones/quotas/instance according to the provider's quota. - The minimum Idle Purge Time cannot be less than 180 seconds (3 minutes).
+When selecting Bursting Configuration: All, we recommend setting the Idle Purge Time to at least 1,800 seconds (30 minutes). - The available Regions, Availability Zones, Server Instance Sizes, Compute Node Instance Sizes, and quantity of instances may vary based on your provider account status.

+- When creating a cluster with a greater number of nodes, we recommend using large instance types to ensure that the cluster deploys successfully. - 4.
 Click Save.
 The state shows Down until it is deployed. - 5.
 Repeat the steps in this section to create additional clusters as desired.